 This can refer to the act itself or a celebration, a farewell party.

-There are a few way to say thanks in Chamorro!
+There are a few ways to say thank you in Chamorro!

 Si Yu’us ma’åse’